 Advances in computing, sensing, and networking technologies have defined the last half-century of technological progress.
-An enhanced understanding of the laws of quantum mechanics is now enabling a quantum revolution that promises to transform a vast range of technologies critical to American competitiveness.
+Now an enhanced understanding of the laws of quantum mechanics is enabling a quantum revolution that promises to transform a vast range of technologies critical to American competitiveness.

-Oak Ridge National Laboratory (ORNL) stands poised to lead the way to the quantum future.
+Oak Ridge National Laboratory is poised to lead the way.